 Canes in their second year of life produce flowers.
 The flowers have five white or pale pink petals and have both male and female reproductive structures.
 They are borne in clusters.
 Their stems have prickles, ensuring that picking the berry will be a very difficult task unless thick, protective gloves are worn.
 The "berries" are black or dark purple.
 Botanists don't classify the fruit as a berry, though.
 A blackberry or raspberry fruit consists of a group of drupelets.
 Each drupelet is an individual fruit and contains its own seed.

 Blackberry plants are appreciated by animals as well as humans.
 Birds, bears, coyotes, foxes, and squirrels feed on the berries.
 Bees use the nectar in the flowers to make a honey that is sold commercially.

 Nutrients in Blackberries

 Blackberries are worth picking.
 Like other berries, they are rich in nutrients.
 They could be bought in stores, but wild blackberries can be picked for free.
-Another advantage of eating wild blackberries is that picking the berries just before eating them ensures that they will contain the maximum concentration of nutrients.
+Another advantage of eating the wild fruit is that picking the berries just before eating them ensures that they will contain the maximum concentration of nutrients.